 One-Page Strategic Planning Template

 A one-page strategic plan is perfect for small businesses or for summarizing a longer planning process.
-Use this Word template as is, or edit the layout or included information to better suit your needs.
+Use this template as is, or edit the layout or included information to better suit your needs.
 This template includes all the essentials on one page, including values, strengths and weaknesses, goals, and actions.

 Strategic Vision Template